Mental Health Facilities Belmont County, OH

 Tri County Help Center Inc

-Tri County Help Center Inc is a mental health treatment center in Belmont County, OH, located at 104 1/2 North Marietta Street, 43950 zip code area.
+Tri County Help Center Inc is a mental health facility in Belmont County, OH, located at 104 1/2 North Marietta Street, 43950.
 Tri County Help Center Inc provides outpatient treatment.
-Tri County Help Center Inc offers behavior modification, individual psychotherapy and couples/family therapy to adults, seniors 65 or older and young adults.
-Tri County Help Center Inc also supports people with PTSD, LGBT and clients referred from the court/judicial system.
-Additional services at Tri County Help Center Inc consist of suicide prevention services, legal advocacy and psychosocial rehabilitation services.
+Tri County Help Center Inc provides integrated dual diagnosis disorder treatment, group therapy and couples/family therapy to young adults, seniors 65 or older and adults.
+Tri County Help Center Inc also supports LGBT, people with trauma and clients referred from the court/judicial system.
+Some other services available at Tri County Help Center Inc include legal advocacy, court-ordered outpatient treatment and psychosocial rehabilitation services.

 Fox Run Hospital